-8.220 If an independent review's assessment is that a document is privileged, a claimant should be entitled to retain possession of the document unless the federal body obtains a declaration that the document is not privileged.
+8.316 If an independent review's assessment is that a document is privileged, a claimant should be entitled to retain possession of the document unless the federal body obtains a declaration within the required time frame that the document is not privileged.

-8.221 If an independent review's assessment is that a document is partly privileged, the claimant should mask those parts of the document assessed to be privileged and produce the remainder of the document to the federal body, unless the claimant seeks declaratory relief within the required time frame.
+8.317 If an independent review's assessment is that a document is partly privileged, the claimant should mask those parts of the document assessed to be privileged and produce the remainder of the document to the federal body, unless the claimant seeks declaratory relief within the required time frame.
+A federal body also may seek a declaration within the required time frame that the parts of the documents assessed to be privileged are not privileged.

-8.222 If an independent review's assessment is that a document is not privileged, the claimant should produce the document to the federal body, unless the claimant seeks declaratory relief within the required time frame.
+8.318 If an independent review's assessment is that a document is not privileged, the claimant should produce the document to the federal body, unless the claimant seeks declaratory relief within the required time frame.